 When to Decrease Your CGM Wear:

 When it’s time for you to taper your CGM use, someone from your Level2 care team will reach out to let you know.
-After that, tell your coach how you plan to wear your CGM for 30 days over a 90-day period and you can work together to create a plan that will get you to going CGM-free if that’s a goal of yours.
+After that, tell your coach how you plan to wear your CGM one month of CGM out of every three months, and you can work together to create a plan that will get you to going CGM-free if that’s a goal of yours.